My 2014 in Review: Marriage, New Home, and New Beginning :)

 My 2014 in Review

-A screengrab from my Soul Sisters documentary :)
+A screengrab from the Soul Sisters documentary

 Hi everyone, hope you had a Merry Christmas! :D 2014 is coming to an end, and like with every year end, I post a year-end review to round up my year and encourage you guys to do the same.
 This year’s review is coming early as I’ll be kicking off a new challenge (Live a Healthier Life Challenge!!) on new year’s eve, but more on that later.